 Dean Watson has been a comedy writer for the past 8 years, full time for the last 3.
 This usually sees him writing topical one-liners for New Zealand’s highest rating TV comedy show “7 Days”.

-Up until he was 19, Dean wanted to be a professional golfer.
-But there comes a point in every aspiring comedy writer golfer’s life where they need to trade the fades for the fade ins.
+Up until he was 20, Dean dabbled in cheese making and wanted to be a professional golfer.
+But there comes a point in every aspiring comedy writer golfer cheese maker’s life where they need to trade the fades and the cheese wheels for the fade ins and the gag reels.